Inside: How to make this monster eyes counting activity, and how your kids can play while learning to count!

 - Permanent marker

-- Number cards ( I got mine from Daiso.
+- Number cards (I got mine from Daiso.
 You can simply write numbers on small pieces of cardstock paper.)

 Set up this monster counting activity

-Fine Motor for the Little Fingers
+Fine Motor Practice for Little Fingers

 Picking up these little goggly eyes is such great fine motor work for toddlers.
 Have the children peel off the goggly eyes to work those little fingers more!